 - Designing improvements in compliance with the process and standards of MassDOT Highway Division and the American Association of State Highway and Transportation Officials (AASHTO) guidelines.

-The project is receiving state and federal funds through the Transportation Improvement Program (TIP).
-Construction is estimated to be complete in Summer 2016.
+The project received state and federal funds through the Transportation Improvement Program (TIP).